Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ## Step 1: Authentication

 An authentication request is required to recive an AccessToken.
-This will be your authorization and apiKey used when creating an iFrame JS request.
+This will be your authorization and API Key used when creating an iFrame JS request.

 1. A RESTful API request is made from the merchant server to obtain the authorization.
-2. The client access token and public key will be submitted as part of the iFrame JS script.
+2. The client `accessToken`, `sessionId`, and `publicKey` will be part of authentication response along with the iFrame JS script.
+3. Create the [authorization](?path=docs/Resources/API-Documents/Authentication-Header.md) constant required in the iFrame request.

 ---